neondatabase/reusable-workflows/README.md

       # a Neon branch ID to be used as a parent branch for the branches created by the workflow
       # if not specified, primary branch will be used
       parent_branch: main
-      # a Neon database name, to a construct DB connection URL after a branch creation
+      # a Neon database name for constructing a database connection URL after a branch creation
       # if not specified, the first possible database will be used.
       db: neondb
       # a Neon database role, to a construct DB connection URL after a branch creation